Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - Switching voltage regulators are a type of power supply that efficiently converts an input voltage into a steady output voltage.
 [9]
    - Some advantages for this type of voltage regulation is it can step-up, step-down, and invert voltages.
 This type is highly efficient, and due to this it is not prone to thermal issues.
 It can also handle a wide range of voltage levels.
 [8] [9]
    - Some disadvantages for this type of voltage regulation is due to the high frequency switching operation it has a medium to high amount of noise.
 Due to this increased noise the design needs to be more complex to combat that.
 Finally this type of voltage regulation is more expensive.
 [8][9]

-3. Protective Power Circuitry
-   - Diodes at the input terminals for power. **Add more in if the team feels it is necessary.**

-Our design needs to handle a DC voltage range from 10-40 volts.  **This needs more added to it** Due to the design considerations we will be pursuing a switching voltage regulator design for our fan diagnostic tool.
+Our design needs to handle a DC voltage range from 10-40 volts.
+The tool also needs to have room to grow, therefore versatility is an important considerations.
+Due to the design considerations we will be pursuing a switching voltage regulator design for our fan diagnostic tool.

 ## Potential Case Solutions